lethek/FFmpeg.Loader/README.md

 The search is only performed when `Load()` or `Find()` are called.
 The Load method throws `DllNotFoundException` if it can't find the libraries.
 And the Find method returns `null` if it can't find them.

+There is no need to call any Load method more than once (e.g. for multiple individual library files): FFmpeg.AutoGen will use *all* the necessary FFmpeg library files from the same located directory when you attempt to use them.

 The default application paths that `SearchApplication()` searches are the assembly's directory in your executing application, and also several specific subdirectories relative to that, dependent on the current OS and architecture.
 Aside from the assembly directory, these subdirectories searched match the location that FFmpeg.Native installs to, i.e.:
 * On Linux (x64): **./runtimes/linux-x64/native/lib{name}.so.{version}**
 * On Mac OS-X (x64): **./runtimes/osx-x64/native/lib{name}.{version}.dylib**